sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 	- Raw sequencing reads pre-processing and quality control
 	- Reads alignment to the reference genome
 	- Alignment quality control and refinement
-	- Variant calling and filtration
+	- Variant calling and filtering
 	- Annotation of the called variants
 	- Visualisation of alignments and called variants